 Further, your fence can serve as both a containment fence and a determent fence, a decision that can also increase the number of wires you need to run.

-You will need to determine the size of the area you wish to fence.
+You will need to determine the size of the area you want to fence.
 This can be measured in acres or miles.
-The length of fence runs will determine the amount of fencing materials needed and the size and type of charger necessary when running an electric fence.
-Consider the location of power sources as well when choosing a charger, which can be AC powered or solar.
+The length of fence runs will determine the amount of fencing materials needed, plus the size and type of charger necessary when running an electric fence.
+Consider the location of power sources as well when choosing a charger, which can be AC-powered or solar.

 Also be sure to count the number of posts you’ll be installing and/or using, as well as those that serve as corner posts.
 Knowing these numbers will help you when ordering insulators and other accessories and supplies for your fence.